Threat Modeling Projects Overview

 Setting a Default Threat Owner

-Choose Default Threat Owner
+In the Default Threat Owner section:

 - Select a team member from the dropdown.